SimPro: A Simple Probabilistic Framework Towards Realistic Long-Tailed Semi-Supervised Learning: Experiments

 It is worth noting that compared to CIFAR10/100-LT, STL10-LT is a more challenging dataset that mirrors the real-world data distribution scenarios: an \emph{unknown} distribution for the unlabeled data.
 The results in \cref{tab:main_cifar100} demonstrate the significant improvements of \name over baseline methods.

 Moreover, we also conduct experiments on ImageNet-127, whose test dataset is imbalanced and consistent with the labeled data and unlabeled data.
 However, this is not suitable as a benchmark for long-tail learning, as biased classifiers tend to perform well in such scenarios, which is precisely what we aim to avoid.
 Therefore, we resample it to achieve a uniform test distribution ($\gamma_t=1$).
 The results highlight that our \name achieves substantial performance enhancements when evaluated against this balanced test dataset.
+Beyond this, we further conduct experiments on ImageNet-1k to validate the performance of our method across a broader range of classes.
+The results in \cref{tab:main_imagenet} demonstrate that our \name achieves state-of-the-art performance on ImageNet-1k.

 \paragraph{The results of SimPro$^{\star}$ using anchor distributions.} To investigate the impact of the anchor distributions in ACR and CPE~\cite{Ma2023}, we also incorporate them into our approach, referred to as SimPro$^\star$.
 Instead of calculating the distribution distance and adjusting the consistency regularization as in ACR or employing multiple anchor experts as in CPE, our usage of these anchors is more straightforward: after training for five epochs, we calculate the distance between our estimated distribution $P(y|\bm{\pi})$ and the three anchor distributions (i.e. consistent, uniform, and reversed).
 This calculation helps us predict the actual distribution and construct the Bayes classifier.
 Then we fix the marginal distribution parameters $\bm{\pi}$ in the remainder of the training.